-5 Credits (#62124) Open to Grades 9-12 Do you have a creative side?
-Would you like to see your ideas be transformed into reality?
-Do you want to make apparel, custom mugs, phone cases, signs and more?
-This course is ideal for students interested in utilizing their creative and design skills to oversee the design process from the conceptual stage through production.
+5 Credits (#62124) Open to Grades 9-12 Do you have a flair for creativity?
+Are you excited to bring your unique ideas to life?
+Whether you're interested in designing custom apparel, mugs, phone cases, signs, or more, this course is perfect for you!
+You'll have access to powerful design software like Adobe Photoshop and Adobe Illustrator, which will help you turn your visions into reality.
 Students will also be heavily involved in the custom product operations of the Lions Locker school store.
-Students will have the opportunity to use design software, including Adobe Photoshop, Adobe Illustrator, and other creative software to take their ideas from concept to product.
-Students will create products incorporating their designs using state of the art heat presses, sublimation printing, eco solvent print/cut, and vinyl cutting equipment.
+Students will create products incorporating their designs using state of the art heat presses, sublimation printing, and vinyl cutting equipment.
 The creative outlets for students in the class are endless.
 All levels of experience with design and design software are welcome.
+You'll learn teamwork, communication, problem-solving, and project management skills.

 Students in this course are eligible for DECA team and competition.
 Prerequisites: None